Revolution-Populi/revpop-core/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Impacts**
-Describe which portion(s) of BitShares Core may be impacted by this bug.
+Describe which portion(s) of RevPop Core may be impacted by this bug.
 Please tick at least one box.
 - [ ] API (the application programming interface)
 - [ ] Build (the build process or something prior to compiled code)
 - [ ] CLI (the command line wallet)